yashsriv/vim-bar/README.md

 * Boilerplate code insertion for certain types of files
 * All the plugins I use
 * Auto commands for certain files
+## Structure
+    |-init.vim: Sources bar.vim
+    |--bar.vim: Sources all .vim files in vimbar
+    |--vimbar/:
+      |--------appearance.vim: Appearance settings
+      |---------autostart.vim: Autocommands for different filetypes and a tweak for restoring cursor position
+      |--------------keys.vim: Personal key mappings.
+Major one being ,. to <Esc>
+      |-----------plugins.vim: Various different plugins
+      |----------settings.vim: General settings like undo
+      |--------statusline.vim: Statusline for normal vim
+      |---text_formatting.vim: Tab width settings and stuff
+      |----------------ui.vim: UI Settings
 # Installation
-It's suggested you view bar.vim and all the other dependency files in the vimbar folder rather than just using this as is
+It's suggested you view bar.vim and all the other dependency files in the vimbar folder and take what you need rather than just using this as is.
 But for instant comfort,
 ``` bash
 # Backup previous vimrc and vim folder